zjunlp/DeepKE/README_CNSCHEMA_CN.md

 ```
 @article{zhang2022deepke,
   title={DeepKE: A Deep Learning Based Knowledge Extraction Toolkit for Knowledge Base Population},
-  author={Zhang, Ningyu and Xu, Xin and Tao, Liankuan and Yu, Haiyang and Ye, Hongbin and Xie, Xin and Chen, Xiang and Li, Zhoubo and Li, Lei and Liang, Xiaozhuan and others},
+  author={Zhang, Ningyu and Xu, Xin and Tao, Liankuan and Yu, Haiyang and Ye, Hongbin and Qiao, Shuofei and Xie, Xin and Chen, Xiang and Li, Zhoubo and Li, Lei and Liang, Xiaozhuan and others},
   journal={arXiv preprint arXiv:2201.03335},
   year={2022}
 }